 Students planning to take out federal student loans must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA considers the financial situation of both parents and students, including income and assets, to determine how much aid the student might qualify for.

-If the account owner is an independent student, 529 plan funds are treated as the student’s asset.
+If the account owner is an independent student, 529 plan funds are treated as the student’s assets.
 But distributions still won’t count against the student for aid eligibility.
 When the account owner is anyone other than a student or parent, 529 assets are not reported on the FAFSA.
-But any qualified distributions from the plan are treated as untaxed income for the student.
+However, any qualified distributions from the plan are treated as untaxed income for the student.

 What this means, essentially, is that whether you have a 529 custodial plan or an individual 529, the impact on aid eligibility is usually limited unless someone other than a parent or student is the account owner.